-24.1 The Council of Governors and the Board of Directors and officers of the trust, acting honestly and in good faith, will be indemnified against personal liability incurred in the execution or purported execution of their functions, save where they have acted recklessly.
-Any costs arising in this way will be met by the trust.
-The trust may purchase and maintain insurance against this risk.
+The Council of Governors and the Board of Directors and officers of the trustTrust, acting honestly and in good faith, will be indemnified against personal liability incurred in the execution or purported execution of their functions, save where they have acted recklessly.
+Any costs arising in this way will be met by the trustTrust.
+The trustTrust may purchase and maintain insurance against this risk.